People

 Peter H. Kahn, Jr. is Professor in the Department of Psychology and the School of Environmental and Forest Sciences, and Director of the Human Interaction with Nature and Technological Systems (HINTS) Laboratory at the University of Washington.
 He is also Editor-in-Chief of the academic journal Ecopsychology.
 His research seeks to address two world movements that are powerfully reshaping human existence: (1) The degradation if not destruction of large parts of the natural world, and (2) unprecedented technological development, both in terms of its computational sophistication and pervasiveness.
 He received his Ph.D. from the University of California, Berkeley.
 His publications have appeared in such journals as ScienceDevelopmental Psychology, Human-Computer Interaction, Environmental Health PerspectivesChild Development, and Journal of Systems Software, as well as in such proceedings as CHI, HRI, and Ubicomp.
 His 5 books (all with MIT Press) include Technological NatureAdaptation and the Future of Human Life (2011).

-Ph.D.
-Student, Department of Psychology
+Interdisciplinary Ph.D.
+Student, College of Built Environments

 Chrystal Dunker